 One of the best back pain remedies may involve a trip to the mall.
 Shoes with proper arch support steady your body’s center of gravity, easing strain on lower back muscles.
 Switching to shoes with supportive insoles (you should feel the firm, padded lining fitting snugly into the arch of your foot).
 This is especially common for individuals with flat feet, according to research from Time in 2018.

 You might think sitting up perfectly straight is the answer to keeping back pain at bay, but that's not actually the case.
-A 2006 report from the BBC explains that the Radiological Society of North America recommends leaning your seat back at work by about 135 degrees is the best position, particularly for those of us who spend all day sitting at our desks at work.
+According to a 2006 report from the BBC, the Radiological Society of North America recommends leaning your seat back at work; a135 degree-angle is the best position, particularly for those of us who spend all day sitting at our desks at work.

 In 2016, a study published in the Journal of the American Medical Association examined the effect of mindfulness-based stress reduction, a form of meditation, on chronic lower back pain sufferers.
 The research found greater improvement in back pain and functional limitations after 26 weeks.